nronzel/pdir/README.md

 of directory structures, using 📁 icons for directories and 📄 icons for files.

 > [!Note]
-> This is not a 1:1 re-implementation of the `tree` utilities functionalies.
+> This is not a 1:1 re-implementation of the `tree` utilities functionalities.

 ## Features